xBacked-DAO/reach-safe-math/README.md

 ./reach compile program.rsh --install-pkgs
 ```

-:warn: Note: this does not compile your program, run `./reach compile program.rsh` after the install and add `.reach` to your `.gitignore` file.
+:warning: Note: this does not compile your program, run `./reach compile program.rsh` after the install and add `.reach` to your `.gitignore` file.